-Enabling or disabling DHCP Snooping on a VLAN
+Enable or Disable DHCP Snooping on a VLAN

 Use the following procedure to configure DHCP Snooping on a specific VLAN.
 If DHCP Snooping is globally disabled, the switch forwards DHCP reply packets (received on trusted or untrusted ports) to all ports.